Tools

 Buy on Amazon

-The Valiant meter features a large easy to read LCD screen to ensure every reading you take is clear and accurate, and its probes react fast making the measuring process more efficient.
-Also, the meter has 4 wood type selection functions which allow you to accurately measure the relative humidity of the wood.
+The Valiant moisture meter features a large, easy-to-read LCD screen to ensure every reading is clear and accurate.
+Its probes react fast, making the measuring process more efficient.
+Also, the meter has 4 wood type selection functions, which allow you to accurately measure the relative humidity of the wood.

 Other features of this meter include; auto power shut off, a low battery indicator and the accuracy of this meter can be likened to a protimeter.
 The Valiant moisture meter can also be used for measuring moisture content of timber used for building construction, and even hardwood for flooring purposes but we recommend it strictly for testing firewood.